 Mental illness is not the only indicator of suicidal intentions, but almost 90% of all suicides can be linked to an undiagnosed emotional or mental issue.
 The outlook isn’t always better for those that seek professional help.
 A recent article on showed that only one-third of veterans make use of their medical benefits and in populated areas, the wait time can extend to months which is past the crucial stage for those that are struggling with mental illness.

 Factors like drug abuse and alcohol could also lead to suicide by promoting impaired judgment, impulsiveness, and unrestrained behaviors.
 Stress from situations like unemployment or trying to adapt to the lifestyle of a civilian are also factors that contribute to suicide.
 This can especially be exacerbated by periods of economic uncertainty, as death rates have been shown to increase during recessions and depressions.

 Vets And Their Family Can Receive Help Now

 It doesn’t matter whether you are a veteran or not, if you or your family member is feeling suicidal, the next step is to see a professional.
 There is a Veteran Crisis Hotline that is available 24/7 every day of the year.
 Call (800)-273-8255, then press 1.
-For veterans, you can reach the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+For veterans, you can reach the National Suicide Prevention Lifeline at 988, or by dialing 1-800-273-TALK (8255).
 If you are a veteran that is trying to obtain the services of the VA, these low cost or free options can help you out now.
 The most important lesson is never to be afraid to reach out for help.